penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/hosts.md

+---
+description: |
+    Learn how to create and configure hosts in Zabbix.
+Including host names, visible names, host groups, and best practices for monitoring setup.
+---

 # Hosts

 After reading the previous dataflow section, it is now clear we have to go through the dataflow steps to get from collecting data to sending out alerts.
 The first part of the dataflow is to create a host, so that is what we are now going to tackle in this part.

 ## Creating a host

 As we mentioned, Hosts in Zabbix are nothing more than a container (not the Docker kind).
 They contain our `Items`, `Triggers`, `graphs`, `Low Level Discovery` rules and `Web scenarios`.